 |Contact us for more info|

-A deposit of €500 Euros is due upon acceptance and is non-refundable.
+A deposit of €500 Euros is due upon acceptance to hold your place in the programme.
+This is non-refundable and comes off the final programme fee.

 Payment is due six weeks before the arrival date.